GPegel/Template-App-Redis/README.md

 # Zabbix-Template-App-Redis

 Zabbix Template App Redis

 ***

-# Steps to follow:
+## Steps to follow

 1. Place the script on a REDIS server in the "/etc/zabbix/scripts" folder when you have an Zabbix Agent installed on it.
 Also make it executable (`chmod +x`) otherwise it will not work.

 2. Edit Zabix hostname in "zbx_redis_stats.py" file at line 13.